NoblinJ/NoblinJ/README.md

 ## Objective

-Aspiring cybersecurity analyst with a strong foundation in computer engineering, seeking an entry-level position to leverage my problem-solving skills, determination, and research abilities.
-Eager to contribute to a dynamic team by identifying vulnerabilities, implementing security measures, and ensuring the integrity of information systems.
-Committed to continuous learning and staying updated with the latest cybersecurity trends and technologies.
+I am an aspiring cybersecurity analyst with a solid foundation in computer engineering, seeking an entry-level position to utilize my problem-solving skills, determination, and research abilities.
+I am eager to contribute to a dynamic team by identifying vulnerabilities, implementing security measures, and ensuring the integrity of information systems.
+I am committed to continuous learning and staying updated with the latest cybersecurity trends and technologies.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]